sirfan4522-lang/Swiggy-Ecommerce-Analytics-Dashboard/README.md

 - Vegetarian food contributed the majority of total sales.
 - Average customer rating remained above 4.3, indicating strong customer satisfaction.
 - Sales were relatively stable during the first eight months and declined in the final quarter.
+- Bengaluru emerged as the top-performing city in terms of sales revenue.
 - Weekend sales showed stronger performance compared to some weekdays.
 - Order volume and sales trends highlighted opportunities for seasonal marketing campaigns.